brocaar/chirpstack-application-server/docs/content/install/config.md

 ### Application Server public host

-When running LoRa App Server on a different host than LoRa Server, make sure to set the `--as-public-host` to the correct `hostname:port` on which LoRa Server can reach LoRa App Server.
+When running LoRa App Server on a different host than LoRa Server, make sure to set the `--as-public-server` to the correct `hostname:port` on which LoRa Server can reach LoRa App Server.
 The port must be equal to the port as configured by the `--bind` / `BIND` configuration.